morgendagen/riden-dongle/README.md

 - Modbus RTU client communicating with Riden power supply firmware.
 - Modbus TCP bridge.
 - SCPI control.
-- Web interface to configure the dongle.
+- Web interface to configure the dongle and update firmware.
-- Web Portal to set up WiFi as well as do firmware updates (currently requires 2MB of flash memory).
 - Automatically set power supply clock based on NTP.
 - mDNS advertising.
+- Handles approximately 65 queries/second using Modbus TCP or SCPI (tested using Unisoft v1.41.1k, UART baudrate set at 921600).

 ## Warning

 - When flashing the Riden WiFi module you _will_ erase the existing firmware.
 - The firmware provided in this repository comes with no warranty.

+## Query Performance

+The regular Riden power supply firmware is considerably slowe than UniSoft, handling less than 10 queries/second.

 ## Hardware Preparations